-Appendix K.

-• De Cupidine.
+• Appendix K. † De Cupidine. ‡ Appendix L.

-+ Appendix L.

-in universal nature.
-Again, he says, \-" Almost all the ancients-Empedocles, Anaxagoras, Anaximenes, Heraclitus, Democritus,-though disagreeing in other respects upon the prime matter, joined in this,-that they held an active matter with a form, both arranging its own form, and having within itself the principle of motion.
+is without parents, lest, perchance, his understanding turn aside to empty questions; because, in universal perceptions of this kind, the human mind becomes diffusive, and departs from the right use of itself, and of its objects; and, whilst it tends towards things more distant, falls back upon those that are nearer to final causes and its own nature, which is but a result in universal nature.
+Again, he says,\-"Almost all the ancients - Empedocles, Anaxagoras, Anaximenes, Heraclitus, Democritus, - though disagreeing in other respects upon the prime matter, joined in this, - that they held an active matter with a form, both arranging its own form, and having within itself the principle of motion.
 Nor can any one think otherwise, without leaving experience altogether.
-All these, then, And again, he submitted their minds to nature." says,-"But whilst the dicta of Aristotle and Plato are celebrated with applause and professional ostentation in the schools, the philosophy of Democritus was in great repute among the wiser sort, and those who more closely gave themselves to the depth and silence of contemplation."
+All these, then, submitted their minds to nature."
+And again, he says, - "But whilst the dicta of Aristotle and Plato are celebrated with applause and professional ostentation in the schools, the philosophy of Democritus was in great repute among the wiser sort, and those who more closely gave themselves to the depth and silence of contemplation."